Dreamfarer/CAMTRACKAI/README.md

 ### OpenCV installation

 Follow the tutorial found [here](https://linuxize.com/post/how-to-install-opencv-on-ubuntu-18-04/).
 There are two ways presented to install OpenCV.
-Choose the second way further down.
+Choose the second way found further down.

 After you finished the setup, type a final command into the console.